 Another beer writer and editor, who is deserving of respect for his acumen with statistics and baseball, is also listed as a conspirator to Budweiser’s new beard.
 One could guess that AB InBev went on a search for a burned-out, beer-writing dream team.
 There’s a guy to add fancy words to drab copy about drab beer, there’s a guy to do some creative accounting that softens the news of sinking market share and there’s an online magazine, whose readership all still need to be converted from PBR, to distribute it all.

 The new site scaled up about 20 new posts all at once, so maybe more analysis and reporting on it will be done here after they’ve had the chance to add some adjunct and develop a commoditized style.

 You may be thinking that it’s a shame we’ve arrived at this point in the movement already, that a bunch of so-called elders of craft beer fandom have decided that it’s time to play nice (fatten pockets).
 But remember, they’ve been doing this thing for sooooo long.
 They think that because the movement has done so well, and that because breweries and the number of breweries are growing and that the white whales of old now breed like salmon on ale mail websites, that craft beer is mainstream.
 They don’t think it matters anymore.
 The lines are all grey, and: what the hell, if craft brewers are cashing in, why can’t I?

 If you’re looking for that message, if you like your content providers of the I’ve moved on variety and if you’re looking for content that has to be approved by the likes of ZX Ventures, you’ll be disappointed doing your reading here.
-This is still the blog that is of, by and for the beer lovers, and that sentiment, put forth by the editor of this CRAFT BEER blog, shall not perish from the Internet as long as he lives.
+This is still the blog that is of, by and for the beer lovers, and that sentiment shall not perish from the Internet as long as it lives.